MCPlummet/TransparentDiscord/README.md

 <h3>Plans</h3>
 <p>TransparentDiscord is far from finished.
 Immidiate plans include:
 <bl>
-  <li>Adding file support</li>
+  <li>Adding file/image upload support</li>
-  <li>Adding support for creating new channels</li>
+  <li>Adding support for creating new groups</li>
-  <li>Adding support for message reactions</li>
+  <li>Message notifications</li>
+  <li>UI Improvements</li>
 </bl><br>
 Presently, the interface is using the default Swing appearance.
 Eventually that will need attention.
-A notification system needs to be devised, as well as support for setting and displaying statuses.
-At some point down the road, I'd also like to look into supporting voice calls.</p>
+At some point down the road, I'd also like to look into supporting voice calls, as well as implementing more of Discord's features, like custom emoji and message reactions.</p>

 <h3>Disclaimer</h3>
 <p>I am not in any way affiliated with the creators of Discord or the creators of JDA.</p>